 In Botswana, via a 50:50 joint venture with the Government of the Republic of Botswana ("GRB") known as Debswana Diamond Company (Proprietary) Limited ("Debswana"), the company recovers diamonds from four mines; Jwaneng, Orapa, Letlhakane and Damtshaa.
+Damtshaa will be placed onto extended care and maintenance in 2021.
 Jwaneng is one of the world's richest diamond mines by value.
 The mine's high-grade ore contributes between 60-70% of Debswana's revenue.
-The US\$2 billion 'Cut-9' expansion of Jwaneng is expected to extend the life of the mine to 2035 and is expected to yield an estimated 53 million carats of rough diamonds from approximately 44 million tonnes of treated material.
-The sales agreement for the sale of the majority of Debswana's production to De Beers expires in December 2020.
-A new sales agreement is currently being negotiated between GRB and De Beers.
+The US\$2 billion 'Cut-9' expansion of Jwaneng is expected to extend the life of the mine to 2036 and is expected to yield an estimated 51 million carats of rough diamonds from approximately 42 million tonnes of treated material.
+Due to logistical challenges related to the impact of the COVID-19 pandemic, an extension to the existing contract for the sale of the majority of Debswana's rough diamond production has been agreed until the end of 2021 by the Government of the Republic of Botswana and De Beers Group.
+The terms of the existing agreement, which was originally due to expire at the end of 2020, have been, providing further time for contract renewal discussions.

-In Namibia, De Beers has a 50:50 joint venture with the Government of the Republic of Namibia through Namdeb Holdings, where they recover both land-based diamonds (Namdeb) and offshore diamonds (Debmarine Namibia).
-Namibia has the richest known marine diamond deposits in the world, with Diamond Resources estimated at more than 80 million carats in approximately 1.1 million k (m2).
-Marine diamond deposits represent around 65% of Namdeb Holdings' total diamond production and 90% of its diamond resources.
-Marine diamond recovery produces more in annual volumes than the country's land-based diamond mining.
+In Namibia, De Beers has a 50:50 joint venture with the Government of the Republic of Namibia ("GRN") through Namdeb Holdings, where they recover both land-based diamonds (Namdeb) and offshore diamonds (Debmarine Namibia).
+Namibia has the richest known marine diamond deposits in the world, with diamond resources estimated at more than 80 million carats in approximately 1.2 million k(m) of sea-bed.
+Marine diamond deposits represent around 75% of Namdeb Holdings' total diamond production and 94% of its diamond resources.

 In South Africa, De Beers Consolidated Mines (in which the Group has a 74% interest) recovers diamonds from Venetia mine in Limpopo Province.
 Venetia is an open-pit mine and the country's largest producer of diamonds, contributing 40% of the country's annual diamond production.
-Open-pit mining at Venetia is likely to run until 2021 and the transition is already under way to convert to underground mining, which is expected to extend the life of the mine to 2046.
-The project is expected to treat 132 million tonnes of material containing an estimated 100 million carats.
-In the fourth quarter of 2018, De Beers placed Voorspoed, owned by DBCM, on care and maintenance.
+Open-pit mining at Venetia is likely to run until 2023 and the transition is already under way to convert to underground mining, which is expected to extend the life of the mine to 2045.
+Through the US\$2.1 billion Venetia Underground project, De Beers expect to treat approximately 131 million tonnes of material, containing an estimated 95 million carats.

-In Canada, De Beers has a majority interest in and is the sole operator of Gahcho Kué mine, in the Northwest Territories, which began commercial production in 2017.
-The open-pit mine, with an 11-year life, is expected to produce an average of 4.5 million carats a year, yielding a total of 54 million carats from approximately 33 million tonnes of material treated.
+In Canada, De Beers has a 51% interest in, and is the operator of, Gahcho Kué open-pit mine in the Northwest Territories.
+It began commercial production in 2017 and has a remaining life of mine of 10 years, producing an average of 4.5 million carats a year, yielding an estimated total of 47 million carats (100% basis) from approximately 30 million tonnes of material.